 If you need to display Desktop Gadgets again in Windows Vista, you can right-click the Windows Sidebar icon in Taskbar Notification Area and select Open.
-In case you closed the whole program, open Start menu, type "sidebar" into Search box and click Windows Sidebar in the results.
+In case you closed the whole program, open the Start menu, type "sidebar" into the Search box, and click Windows Sidebar in the results.

 In Windows 7, just right-click on an empty Desktop area, select View, and click Show desktop gadgets again.